 Different order types can result in vastly different outcomes, which is why it is important to understand the type of order you use.
 If you want your order to be filled at your specified price, go for a limit order.
-But what is a limit order?
+But what is a limit order strategy?

-A limit order is an order to buy or sell a security at a specific price or better.
-It comes with a specification of the maximum price to be paid or the minimum price to be received, and this is known as the “limit price”.
+A limit order strategy is an order to buy or sell a security at a specific price or better.
+It comes with a specification of the maximum price to be paid or the minimum price to be received, known as the “limit price”.

 In this post, we take a look at the limit order strategy, and at the end of the article, we make a backtest of a limit order strategy.